Take a peek at some of the next-generation device technologies we are developing

 But what of the future?

 Sharp invests strongly in advanced R&D to stay at the cutting edge of technology development.
-Sharp has 8 global R&D laboratories and here in Europe we are fortunate to have Sharp Laboratories of Europe (SLE) on our doorstep.
-In partnership with experts at SLE we are working to develop the business for some truly ground-breaking energy, sensing and medical applications.
+Sharp has numerous global R&D laboratories and here in Europe we are fortunate to have a close relationship with Sharp Laboratories of Europe (SLE).

-Here are just 3 of the exciting technology developments that are on-going and which we plan to commercialise in the near future.
+Here are just some of the exciting technology developments that are on-going and which we plan to commercialise in the near future.

 Deep ultraviolet (UV) light will feature in some of the most important new products of the next decade.
 This light sterilises harmful bacteria and viruses and will be used in products which create a healthier living environment by disinfecting surfaces, air and drinking water.
 Deep UV also interacts strongly with many important molecules – from proteins to pollutants – and thereby enables new sensor technologies for monitoring chemical or biological compounds.
 These sensors will make healthcare, homes and workplaces smarter and safer.